What is a complaint (grievance)? What to do if you have a problem.

 The complaint process is used for certain types of problems only, such as problems related to quality of care, waiting times, and customer service.
 Here are examples of the kinds of problems handled by the complaint process.

-- You are unsatisfied with the quality of your care, such as the care you got in the hospital.
+- You are unhappy with the quality of your care, such as the care you got in the hospital.

 - You think you are being pushed out of the plan.

 - You have been kept waiting too long by doctors, pharmacists or other health professionals or by Member Services or other plan staff.

 - A health care provider or staff was rude or disrespectful to you.

 - You think the clinic, hospital or doctor’s office is not clean.